 Jesus’ exaltation made him Lord of the entire world which gave his followers the imperative to proclaim his rule.
 On Pentecost was the first public declaration of Jesus’ kingship.
 The Spirit’s outpouring was after all to energize his followers to bear witness to him everywhere.
 It launched the biggest and most robust campaign in human history which in spite of seemingly insurmountable odds initially and always being challenged, has continued unabated for two millennia.
 According to statistics, Christianity is now truly global such that there is no one centre of Christianity.
 One of the most remarkable strides is in China which after years of communist atheistic propaganda, the Church is growing extraordinarily.
 There are many stories like that of kingdom of God growing inconspicuously like a mustard seed all over the world.
 This unprecedented reach is due to in no small part the Pentecostal Movement of the early 20th century.

-The Azusa Street Revival in downtown Los Angeles, United States, which began on 9th April 1906, birthed what is considered by many as the fastest growing religious movement in all of human history.
+The Azusa Street Revival in downtown Los Angeles, United States, which began on 9th April 1906, is regarded as the symbolical birth of what is considered by some scholars as the fastest growing religious movement in all of human history.
 Another world changing moment caused by Jesus on an unremarkable street.
 What people, even Pentecostals, forget about the movement is that it is not about the ecstatic occurrences.
 People get caught up in the wonderful weirdness of it all and lose sight of what it indicates and accomplishes.
 The first generation of the movement called themselves “Pentecostal” because it was about being spiritually energized to bear witness to Jesus just like the first Pentecost after Easter.
 It was the seminal missional event so the modern renaissance of it spread immediately like wildfire throughout the world.
 The perplexing signs that happen are indicators that reality itself has changed and new things are happening in the world because God in the resurrected Messiah and by the Spirit is going to renew all of creation.
 The Pentecostal experience demonstrates a far greater reality than we could ever imagine so we should not be trapped in the sentiment of the moment but out of it be empowered to represent Jesus’ Lordship in all things.